Day 1: Hanoi

 Opt to explore Hue like the locals on a motorbike taxi, visiting local shops and a convent for lunch.
 Pre-book the "Hue Motorbike Tour" on the checkout page ahead of time, to include this optional on your tour.

-Depart Hue for the scenic journey to Hoi An, via the Hai Van Pass, an incredibly scenic and mountainous stretch of highway with spectacular views of Lang Co Beach.
-Hoi An itself is a charming small town 30km (19 mi) south of Danang.
+The journey to Hoi An, via the Hai Van Pass, is an incredibly scenic and mountainous stretch of highway with spectacular views of Lang Co Beach.

 Day 9: Hoi An